Torrekie/jetsam_utils/README.md

-# overb0ard
+# jetsam utils

 **iOS and macOS share a program: jetsam.** The tl;dr is that jetsam monitors memory usage, asks for memory when there isn't much free, and kills other programs that don't give back as much as was requested.
 This tool--a continuation from conradev's jetsamctl--serves to override the strict limits that jetsam sets on iOS devices with a simple command.
-All you need is a device with iOS 12 or later.
+All you need is a device with jailbroken iOS 12 - iOS 14.

 ### Installation